What Is Lemon Law and Why Should Every Car Owner Know It

 • Odd noises or vibrations during regular use raise red flags.

 A recurring electrical issue or unfixable engine problem can be major indicators.
-Suppose the air conditioning fails repeatedly, even after professional repairs.
-That’s a potential warning sign, as persistent trouble indicates deeper defects.
+If the air conditioning fails repeatedly, even after professional repairs, that’s a potential warning sign.
+Persistent trouble indicates deeper defects.

-On top of this, keeping a note of repair frequency and duration gives clear and unambiguous insights into your car’s reliability.
+Keeping a note of repair frequency and duration gives clear insights into your car’s reliability.
 Also remember to retain any invoices you receive, as these are useful evidence to push your case in the right direction.

 Leave a Comment